hans/hans.github.com/_posts/2018-02-23-language-is-the-next-frontier.md

 ---

-[Abi See][1] recently hosted a debate between Yann LeCun (Facebook/NYU) and Chris Manning (Stanford) on the importance of structure and innate priors in systems for natural language understanding.
-The video, and a nice write-up from Abi herself, are available [here][2].
+[Abi See][1] recently hosted a debate between Yann LeCun (Facebook/NYU) and Chris Manning (Stanford) on the importance of linguistic structure and innate priors in systems for natural language understanding.
+The video, along with a nice write-up from Abi herself, are available [here][2].

 I used to have strong opinions on the use of linguistic structure in NLP systems.[^1] I'm no longer so passionate about that debate, but I still found